vardhan-cr/mojo/examples/js/README.md

 The NetworkService CreateURLLoader() method has an interface request parameter:

   interface NetworkService {
-    CreateURLLoader(URLLoader& loader); // Return a URLLoader to the caller.
+    // Connect the loader parameter to a URLLoader service.
+    CreateURLLoader(URLLoader& loader);
     ...
   }